 The PICU CLOUD (Collaborative Learning through Outcomes Data) is a consortium of Pediatric Intensive Care Unit's seeking to compare quality measures and outcomes.
 Each of the participating institutions is a world-renowned acute care pediatric hospital, conducting pediatric research, tertiary pediatric care, and education.
 These ICUs admit both medical and surgical patients.

-The participating ICUs share bi-annual data on 5 ICU quality metrics: Hospital Acquired Infection (HAl) rates - (i) CA BSI & (ii) CAUTI, iii) Unplanned re-admission rate, iv) Unplanned Extubation rate, and (v) Standardized Mortality Ratio (SMR).
+The participating ICUs share bi-annual data on 6 ICU quality metrics: Hospital Acquired Infection (HAl) rates - (i) CA BSI & (ii) CAUTI, iii) Unplanned re-admission rate, iv) Unplanned Extubation rate, and (v) Standardized Mortality Ratio (SMR), and one process metric (VI) Central Venous Catheter Days.
 The selected metrics represent a set of performance and outcome measures that reflect the quality of care that is provided in the PICU setting.
 The members of the collaborative periodically review and revise the metrics to be shared as determined by consensus.